Testing your app

 About the Login.gov sandbox

-- Visit the dashboard at https://dashboard.int.identitysandbox.gov.
-Select the “Sign in” button in the upper-right corner to sign in or create a new account with the test Login.gov IdP in the sandbox environment hosted at idp.int.identitysandbox.gov.
+- Select the “Sign in” button in the upper-right corner to sign in or create a new account with the test Login.gov IdP in the sandbox environment hosted at idp.int.identitysandbox.gov.
 Please note that this is separate from your Login.gov production account.

 - After creating your team, select the Apps tab.
 This page is where you will find all of the test applications you and your team create.